 About

-I'm a licensed bridge engineer based in Rapid City, South Dakota.
-By day, I specialize in bridge design — from concept through construction.
+I design bridges for a living, based in Rapid City, South Dakota.
+By day, I work on infrastructure projects.
 By night (and in the margins of every workbook), I write about something harder to measure: the tools and systems that help us connect with ourselves.

 I grew up in the coffee region of Colombia, surrounded by coffee and mountains — my family has farmed the same land for over 50 years.
 I came to the US for engineering, stayed for the work, and found that the discipline of building infrastructure and the discipline of building a life aren't as different as they look.
 Both require intention.
 Both require the right tools.

 Fountain pens, quality notebooks, paper planning systems — these aren't nostalgia for me.
 They're precision instruments.
 They slow me down in exactly the right way.
-Planning Engineered is my attempt to share that discovery with engineers and creators who feel the same tension: fast digital world, slow analog thinking.
+Planning Engineered is my attempt to share that discovery with planners, stationery lovers, and creators who feel the same tension: fast digital world, slow analog thinking.

 "The best engineering is invisible — it just works.
 I want my planning systems to feel the same way."